-It identifies a possibly wider instance of E53 Place at which a thing is or has been for some unspecified time span.
+It identifies a possibly wider instance of E53 Place at which a thing is or has been for some unspecified time-span.

 If the reference space of the referred instance of E53 Place is not at rest with respect to the physical thing found there, the physical thing may move away after some time to another place and/or may have been at some other place before.
-The same holds for the fully developed path from E18 Physical Thing through P196 defines, E92 Spacetime Volume, P161 has spatial projection to E53 Place.
+The same holds for the fully developed path from E18 Physical Thing through P196 defines (is defined by), E92 Spacetime Volume, P161 has spatial projection (is spatial projection of) to E53 Place.